TFSA return and payment of taxes

 Proposed TFSA return explained

 Annually, we send out a letter and a proposed TFSA return to Canadians who may have over contributed to their TFSA.
 You may also receive a proposed TFSA return if you made contributions to your TFSA while you were not a resident of Canada.
-If you receive a letter, it does not automatically mean that you will be subject to a tax.
+If you receive a letter, it does not automatically mean that you owe tax.
 It may just mean that more information is required.

 Proposed TFSA return package

 The proposed TFSA return package normally includes the following:

 - Cover letter – It provides general information about TFSA rules and instructions regarding what you need to do to respond to the proposed return.

 - RC243-P, Proposed Tax-Free Savings Account (TFSA) Return – This proposed TFSA return shows the taxes we have calculated and is based on the information we received from your issuers.
 The proposed TFSA return is not a formal assessment of tax.

-- Return envelope included – This is provided to mail your return and payment or additional documentation, as applicable, to the TFSA Processing Unit.
+- Return envelope – This is provided to mail your return and payment or additional documentation, as applicable, to the TFSA Processing Unit.

 Responding to the proposed return package